-- Preflight checks: Automation and ground management, supervised by the MVS, will ensure that all of the required preflight tasks, including battery level checks, flight line maintenance by ground management crew, vehicle configuration, and system health checks have been completed.
-This will also include verifying that passengers have received a safety briefing from passenger hospitality management. - Cybersecurity checks: Cybersecurity checks will monitor for intentional unauthorized digital interference as it relates to safe operations. - Aircraft and airspace operational status: MVS stations will continuously monitor flights and ensure UAM aircraft are operating within limits in conformance with the mission intent.
-In addition, MVS stations will monitor vehicle health status, actual winds aloft, and energy reserves. - ATC voice communication: ATC communications infrastructure will provide MVSs with a means of communication with ATC and other airspace participants.
-This will include a means to supervise autonomic communication by the UAM aircraft.
+- Preflight checks: Automation and ground management, supervised by the MVS, will ensure that all required preflight tasks, including battery level checks, flight line maintenance by ground management crew, vehicle configuration, and system health checks have been completed.
+This will also include verification that passengers have received a safety briefing from passenger hospitality management. - Cybersecurity checks: Cybersecurity checks will monitor for intentional unauthorized digital interference as it relates to safe operations.

+- Aircraft and airspace operational status: MVS stations will continuously monitor flights and ensure UAM aircraft are operating within limits in conformance with the mission intent.
+In addition, MVS stations will monitor vehicle health status, actual winds aloft, and energy reserves. - ATC voice communication: ATC communications infrastructure will provide MVSs with the means for voice communication with ATC and other airspace participants.